scrtlabs/protocol/docs/source/introduction.rst

 The initial testnet release is a self-contained Docker network.
 It is composed of multiple containers which fully encapsulate the dynamics of a distributed version of the same topology (including a local Ethereum blockchain).
-This release makes available multiple core components of the Enigma protocol, and is highly simplified.
+This release makes available multiple essential components of the Enigma protocol, and is highly simplified.

 The goal of this simplified release is to familiarize developers with